matthewfritz/laravel-cms-scaffolding/README.md

 It is a basic Bootstrap theme but the landing page uses a custom rendering template that includes a Bootstrap carousel.

+## Environment Configuration

+Make sure you update your `.env` file, specifically the values that begin with `DB_` since that's the database configuration section.

 ## Database Tables

 This project comes with several migrations.
 The migrations included create the following tables: